UgoRaffaele/beats-android-wear/README.md

 ## Motivation

-I needed a standalone app to periodically check my heart rate, possibly integrated with Google Fit (TBD) to store data.
+I needed a standalone app to periodically check my heart rate and store data in a DB for later examination.

 ## License